 Senior Staff Scientist

-Michael investigates nonlinear phononics in the solid state.
-The goal of this research is the full control of ultrafast lattice-driven phase transitions in correlated electron systems, such as light-induced superconductivity in high-TC cuprates and magnetic switching in manganites and nickelates.
-Michael’s research involves ultrafast hard and soft X-ray diffraction at the Stanford LCLS free electron lasers, as well as ultrafast optical spectroscopy.
-He also works on the generation and shaping of high-intensity phase-stable femtosecond pulses at mid-infrared wavelengths.
+Michael investigates nonlinear phononics in the solid state, that is the anharmonic response of the crystal lattice to resonant phonon excitation by intense mid-infrared and terahertz light pulses.
+His research aims to contribute to the understanding of ultrafast lattice-driven phenomena in correlated electron systems, such as insulator-metal transitions, control of magnetic order, or light-induced superconductivity in high-TC cuprates.
+Michael exploits ultrafast hard and soft X-ray diffraction at free electron lasers, as well as table-top ultrafast linear and nonlinear optical spectroscopy.
+In addition, he develops new schemes for the generation and shaping of waveform-stable intense pulses at mid-infrared and THz frequencies.

 Michael's research explores the interactions and dynamics within multifunctional materials using computational methods.
 In particular, he focuses on materials that exhibit a complex interplay of structure, charge and spin degrees of freedom.
 The aim of his research is to develop formalisms that explain and describe light induced materials properties.

 James is interested in using coherent light-matter interactions as a means of manipulating the topological order of materials.
 To this end, he is investigating how light can be used to drive topological phase transitions in various materials by coupling to the lattice and electronic degrees of freedom.

 Bldg.
 99, Rm.
 02.061, Phone: -6208